PLK2/Security-Atlas/02-Case-Study-Bitcoin-Singlesig.md

 <img src="_utilities/case-study-bitcoin-singlesig-2.jpg" alt="map" title="map" />
 </p>

 In this text editor, I can hover my mouse over a node (e.g., `home`) and see highlights of every other node that would be affected if `home` were to undergo an attack: e.g., a flood, fire, or burglary.
-This `home` attribute would be inherited by every downstream object; e.g., the `Seed` object is also susceptible to any `home`-related threat because both of its upstream owners are susceptible.
+This `home` attribute should be inherited by every downstream object; e.g., the `Seed` object is also susceptible to any `home`-related threat because both of its upstream owners are susceptible.
 This makes the `Wallet-SingleSig` object susceptible as well; this would be highlighted with a "threat path".
 <p align="center">
 <img src="_utilities/case-study-bitcoin-singlesig-3.jpg" alt="map" title="map" />
 </p>